GithubHungry/Todorra/README.md

 ## Overview

+Simple Todo application on Django!
+Add, Update and complete your tasks!

 Identical list names can exist in different groups, but not in the same group.

 Emails are generated to the assigned-to person when new tasks are created.